AI isn’t what helps you solve that

 Beauty in engineering

 Discussions around Software engineering as a profession is often framed as objective, focused around absolute truths, rules, and hard guidelines.
 Don’t repeat yourself, You ain’t gonna need it, the SOLID principles.
 All of these are discussed as absolute truths, and when a dissenting opinion is voiced people rush in to either disagree or point out how actually the claimed dissenting opinion is some sort of fringe case is only relevant to absolute experts.
+The vast majority of mortal programmers should still adhere strictly to the rule.

 Another look at terminal emulators